WWE NXT live results: Great American Bash go-home show

 Match result: WWE Evolve Champion Aaron Rourke defeated Tristan Angels via pinfall to retain his title.

 — NXT Champion Tony D’Angelo confronts Naraku in the parking lot with Robert Stone in tow trying to play peacemaker.
 Tony D wants to know if Naraku has the contract.
 Naraku hands Tony D the contract.
-Then goes a fireball gimmick.
+Then comes a fireball gimmick soon thereafter.
 D’Angelo opens the contract and is blinded by a fireball.
 Robert Stone panics while Naraku offers a sinister laugh.

 D’Angelo leaves in an ambulance after the show returns from a commercial break.
 The champ is yelling and threatening to kill Naraku.
 Stone watches as the ambulance leaves as sirens blare.
 To be continued…